What Is the Daniel Fast?

 Potential Benefits of the Daniel Fast

 • It may reduce inflammation.
-Another small study tested the Daniel fast on 29 people to assess its role in decreasing the risk of heart and metabolic diseases.
+Another small study, from 2013, tested the Daniel fast on 29 people to assess its role in decreasing the risk of heart and metabolic diseases.
 The researchers found that all participants saw an improvement in lipids (fatty substances found in the bloodstream) as well as reduced inflammation.

 • It may help you lose weight and lower cholesterol.
-Another study found that participants lost weight and lowered their cholesterol after attending six weekly health education sessions that taught the principles of the Daniel fast.
+A 2018 study found that participants lost weight and lowered their cholesterol after attending six weekly health education sessions that taught the principles of the Daniel fast.

-The faith-based benefits of the Daniel fast are hard to prove through science, but researchers have long recognized the power of community to uplift and inspire lifestyle changes.
+The faith-based benefits of the Daniel fast are hard to prove through science, but medical experts have long recognized the power of community to uplift and inspire lifestyle changes.

 Many popular diets — like WW, formerly known as Weight Watchers — incorporate support, whether through online or in-person groups, and share guidelines about what to eat and what to avoid.

 Group support is an important aspect of the Daniel fast, too.
 Many church congregations join together to follow the eating plan as a group.
-Support, in the form of groups or classes, is very helpful for people trying to lose weight.
+Research shows that support, in the form of groups or classes, is very helpful for people trying to lose weight.

 Potential Risks of the Daniel Fast